paper-code20/Covid-19-Forecasting-via-Deep-Learning-andTopological-Data-Analysis/README.md

 This package includes the source codes and datasets used in this research project.
 We encourage the reader to review the submitted paper: Covid-19 Forecasting via Deep Learning and Topological Data Analysis, and its Supplementary material.

+Plesae find the significance of each file below:

 * **ChangeFormat_Hospitalizations_XXXX.R**: These Scripts change the original format of county for each state data to our own format for the deep learning model.
 * **LSTM_TDA_California_XXXX.py**: This code fit a LSTM oCovid data.